What are Sprouted Nuts and Seeds?

-Sprouted refers to nuts or seeds which have been soaked and then dehydrated.
-We sprout in order to remove enzyme inhibitors and phytates (an anti-nutrient) from our nuts and seeds.
+Sprouting refers to nuts or seeds which have been soaked and then dehydrated.
+We sprout in order to reduce anti-nutrient factors (ANF's), such as enzyme inhibitors, lectins and phytates from our nuts and seeds.

-Sprouting makes it easier for our body to assimilate the nutrients, which makes for easier digestion and better health.
-A happy side effect of sprouting is that nuts and seeds taste better, any trace of bitterness is removed, they become crisp and a natural sweetness develops.
+Sprouting can make it easier for our body to assimilate the nutrients, which may make it easier for some folks digestion.
+A happy side effect of sprouting is that some folks think that the nuts and seeds taste better, any trace of bitterness is removed, they become crisp and a natural sweetness develops.

 How Does Sprouting Work?